ergusto/spacious/README.md

 > A set of functional CSS utilities for all your spacing needs.

 Padding and margin utilities formed on a ratio of your base font size.
-Classes follow a simple pattern of `{viewport}-{spacing-direction}{spacing-amount}`.
+Classes follow a simple pattern:

+> `{viewport}-{spacing-direction}{spacing-amount}`.

 For example: